Rudolf Macúch: Arabic studies and subjects relevant to Iranian studies

-Macuch's dissertation Slovanské mená a výrazy u arabských geografov (“Slavic Names and Expressions in Arabic Geographies”) is an attempt to read and explain a large range of enigmatic Slavic names and terms in Arabic geographies, the material for which he had collected from manuscripts at the Bibliothèque Nationale in Paris (see Vita above).
+Macúch's dissertation Slovanské mená a výrazy u arabských geografov (“Slavic Names and Expressions in Arabic Geographies”) is an attempt to read and explain a large range of enigmatic Slavic names and terms in Arabic geographies, the material for which he had collected from manuscripts at the Bibliothèque Nationale in Paris (see Vita above).
 The topic is of utmost interest for Slavic studies, since the oldest of these Arabic geographies were written before the emergence of Slavic literatures.
 Expressions transmitted in them could therefore contribute to our knowledge of the oldest and even pre-literary levels of the Slavic languages, but the Arabic authors hardly ever noted the terms correctly, leading to numerous problems of reading and interpretation.
 Although his mentor Bakoš and other teachers pressed him to publish this work immediately, he himself was not satisfied with the results and wanted to include different readings from manuscripts which he had not yet consulted.
 He never published his thesis due to circumstances beyond his command.
 His focus of interest shifted to other areas, but he returned occasionally to topics in the field of Arabic studies in several important articles, among these „Zur Vorgeschichte der Bekenntnisformel lā ilāha illā llāhu“ (“On the Prehistory of the Creedal Statement lā ilāha illā llāhu“); “On the Problems of the Arabic Translation of the Samaritan Pentateuch”; and a lecture on the “Discrepancy between the Grammarians” (“Iḫtilāf an-naḥwiyyūn”) held in Arabic at the University of al-Miniā, Egypt, in 1981.
 He was actively involved in establishing an international, interdisciplinary research group on Graeco-Arabic topics, thus combining his first interest, Classics, with his later vocation.
 He wrote reports on the conferences of the Research Group in order to introduce their achievements to the scholarly community, became the honorary President of the Graeco-Arabic Society in Delphi and helped establish a journal dedicated to this field, Graeco-Arabica.
 His own contributions include articles on “Greek Technical Terms in Arabic Sciences”; “Greek and Oriental Sources of Avicenna’s and Sohrawardi’s Theosophies“; “Pseudo-Callisthenes Orientalis and the Problem of Ḏū l-qarnain”.

 He also published several articles, most of them in Persian, on subjects relevant to Iranian Studies.
 His first contribution shortly after his arrival in Iran, “Nufūḏ-e Zardošt dar dīn-e Yahūd wa-Masīḥ“ („Zarathustra’s Impact on the Jewish and Christian Religions”) has already been mentioned above.
 Another long article in three parts is dedicated to specific problems of the Aramaic language (“Imperial Aramaic” or “Reichsaramäisch”) in the Achaemenid period, “Zabān-e ārāmī dar dowre-ye haḫāmanišī.
 Qesmat-e awwal” (“The Aramaic Language in the Achaemenid Period.
 Part One.”).
 Contributions of later years include „Ahammiyyat-e sāmī-šenāsī barāye īrān šenāsī“ (“The Importance of Semitic Studies for Iranian Studies“) and „Zur altiranischen Onomastik in aramäischer Nebenüberlieferung“ („On Old Iranian Onomastics in Aramaic Secondary Sources“).